 Stanford, CA 94305-8580

 We cannot confirm receipt of your document(s), however, you can check to see if your forms have been verified using the the VadenPatient portal (you will need your SUNet ID and password).
 It may take up to 30 days for the health center staff to verify your information.

 Contact Vaden Health Center staff at firstname.lastname@example.org; remember to use your @stanford.edu email account when sending an inquiry via email.

-A student may request a religious exemption from the immunization requirement prior to August 7 for freshmen; July 24 for undergraduate transfer students; and August 15 for graduate students.
+A student may request a medical or religious exemption from the immunization requirement.
+For Fall Quarter 2021-2022, the deadline to request an examption is July 23, 2021.
 Attitudes, beliefs, or preferences that are purely personal are not grounds for an exemption.
-Download instruction sheet and form.

 Below, we’ve listed a few tips that may help make your transition to Stanford a smooth one.